 The veteran of the Dental Assisting instructors is Chuck Lee, a licensed dentist in the state of Colorado and a PTC instructor for the past six years.
 Lee spent 25 years in the dental industry after earning his dental degree from the University of Colorado.
 He founded his own private practice in 1989.
 Lee has seen it all as a dentist and knows what students need to know to be successful.

 The dental profession is changing because its patients are constantly changing.
-PTC’s Dental Assisting program ensures that its students are prepared to meet these changes and challenges head-on with experiential learning and an emphasis on making patients of all kinds feel welcome.
+PTC’s Dental Assisting program ensures that its students are prepared to meet these changes and challenges head-on with experiential learning and an emphasis on making patients of all kids feel welcome.